razetime/random-rec/README.md

 ```
 Random Recreational Programming things

+- euler: Project Euler till 100
-- euler-k: Project Euler Questions solved, generally in array languages
+- rosettacode: Rosetta code contributions, generally in array languages.
+  - .dyalog files must be linked in Dyalog APL to be used.
+Since dyalogscript is out that will no longer be needed for new entries.
 - learn-a-lang: stuff from cgcc learn-a-lang event
-- rosettacode: Rosetta code contributions, generally in array languages.
-  - APL files must be linked in Dyalog to be used.
-  - BQN, K can be run normally.
 ```